Zohran Mamdani becomes first Muslim mayor of New York

 Propelled by the young

 Though Mamdani enjoys broad support across ethnic and racial lines, his core base consists of disillusioned youth—those alienated by the widening inequality, the concentration of wealth, systemic corruption, and the steady erosion of the middle class.
-His campaign has been disciplined and focused, side-stepping cultural provocations and avoided a public sparring match with President Trump.
+His campaign has been disciplined and focused, side-stepping cultural provocations and avoiding a public sparring match with President Trump.
 Instead, it has centred on substantive policy proposals that address urgent municipal concerns.

 The weakness of his opponents has further propelled his ascent.
 Incumbent Mayor Eric Adams, a centrist Democrat, faced federal corruption charges and attempted a re-election campaign.
 His bid collapsed after Trump reportedly agreed to drop the charges in exchange for Adams' cooperation on immigration enforcement.
 Adams ultimately endorsed Cuomo, whose own political career has been dogged by scandal.